vcl/vcl/packages/vcl/select/README.md

 ## Features

 A replacement of the standard HTML select form control.
-This component comprises only the input control, the _dropdown_ is a suitable component for the drop-down that contains selectable items and opens when the input is focused.
+This component comprises only the input control, the _select-list_ is a suitable component for the drop-down that contains selectable items and opens when the input is focused.